vicrucann/vicrucann.github.io/_posts/2016-11-28-osg-shader-fog.md

 ---
-layout: post
 title: "GLSL shader for fog imitation"
-categories: tutorials
+categories:
+    - Tutorials
 excerpt: By using OpenSceneGraph and GLSL shader, this code snippet demonstrates a simplest way to add a fog effect to your geometries by diluting geometry's color into the background color.
-tags: [OpenSceneGraph, OpenGL, GLSL]
+tags:
+    - OpenSceneGraph
+    - OpenGL
+    - GLSL
 ---

 # Context